Online Grant Writing Course

 - PayScale.com estimates that grant writers can earn up to $71,000 annually, with the current median salary sitting just over $49,000.

 - In the United States, metropolitan regions and areas adjacent to cities like Los Angeles, Washington D.C. and Seattle provided the biggest opportunities for grant writers.

 WHY DO NONPROFITS NEED GRANT WRITERS?

 Not-for-profit (or nonprofit) 501(c) entities rely on fundraising and development to sustain their mission.
 Grant writing is one of the key strategies in the nonprofits sector for fundraising.

 WHAT DO GRANT WRITERS DO?

-Grant writers are tasked with researching, drafting and submitting proposals for a nonprofit organizations, including educational institutions, social advocacy groups and healthcare groups.
-Often, grant writers also handle other fundraising activities, including identifying funding sources, budgeting and managing resources.
+Grant writers are tasked with researching, drafting, and submitting proposals for organizations including educational institutions, social advocacy groups, healthcare groups, and more.
+Often, grant writers also handle other fundraising activities, including identifying funding sources, budgeting, and managing resources.

 WHAT TYPES OF GRANTS ARE AVAILABLE FOR NONPROFITS?

 The Federal government is the largest source of grant funding.
 Additionally, nonprofits organizations can sustain themselves with grants from state, foundation and corporate grants.